Yesterday we talked about 529 Plans and Educational Savings Bonds. Today we’ll talk about Savings Accounts and a popularly advertised insurance plan.

 This one sounded so great to me.
 Essentially, you’re buying a life insurance policy for yourself, and as long as you have paid all the premiums your child will get the full policy amount for college when they reach the appropriate age (assuming you haven’t died.)
 The biggest selling point to me was that your money wasn’t going to disappear because of volatility in the market because you aren’t investing it.
 I’m not a huge risk taker.
 I know I have terrible luck.
 I don’t want to push it.

-Then I read this article from The Wall Street Journal’s Market Watch.
+Then I read this article.
 The author convinced me this was not a good plan to invest in.
 He explained that it’s an endowment life-insurance plan which is really not uncommon.
 What Gerber has done is market their product to parents wanting to save for their children’s education when really, just like any other similar insurance policy, the money that will be paid out can be used for anything.
 The returns that you get for your investment are minimal, as the author breaks down the cost and outlines other ways you can invest/save your money for your kids with better returns.
-I’d highly recommend reading it.

 |Love their baby food, though!